PrestaShop/docs/development/architecture/migration-guide/vertical-migration/_index.md

 # How to migrate Back Office pages to Symfony vertically

-_Pick up a legacy page in Back Office, refactor controllers, forms and templates to follow Symfony framework standards, delete all the legacy code which is not used anymore_.
+_Pick up a legacy page, refactor model, view and the controller (basically everything related to that page) to follow Symfony framework standards, delete the legacy code which is not used anymore_.

 ## Strategy / To-do List